Anyolite/anyolite/README.md

 #### Breaking changes

 * [X] Excluding copy methods manually will undefine them from Ruby
+* [X] Checks for overflow when casting numbers

 #### Usability

 * [X] Anyolite now respects exclusions of `dup` and `clone`
 * [X] Exclude annotations on `Object` will exclude these methods from all classes
 * [X] Include annotations can reverse global exclusions
+* [X] Ruby exceptions instead of Crystal exceptions for casting overflows

 ### Version 1.0.0